Van Life Europe: 8 months & 12 countries in a campervan

 - Leave No Trace: Zero waste, no leftovers.
 Take more than you bring.

-- Do not remove any furniture: Chairs, tables, awning = "camping", not parking.
+- No furniture allowed: chairs, tables, awnings = "camping", not parking.
 High risk of fines.

-- Respect private property: Always ask if you want to park in a parking lot next to a restaurant/farm.
+- Respect private property: Always ask if you want to park in a parking lot next to a restaurant/yard.

-- Maximum 1 night: Then move.
+- Maximum 1 night: Move out after that.
 Show respect and avoid trouble.

-Apps are a must for van lifers: Park4Night (free, community-based, 500,000+ parking spaces), CamperContact (Premium €15/year, to be precise), country-specific apps such as Furgoperfecto (Spain), Campercontact Portugal.
+Essential apps for van lifers: Park4Night (free, community-based, 500,000+ pitches), CamperContact (Premium €15/year, more precise), country-specific apps like Furgoperfecto (Spain), Campercontact Portugal.

 Van life costs: Monthly budget from €1,500 to €4,500

-The Van life costs These vary greatly depending on the country, lifestyle, and pace of travel.
+Van life costs vary greatly depending on the country, lifestyle, and travel pace.
 After 5 years of detailed tracking, here are my realistic monthly budgets:

 Frugal van life – €1,500–€2,000/month (2 people):